Lindrick Golf Club saved the Ryder Cup.

 Sir Stuart Goodwin, a Yorkshire industrialist, answered the call.
 He had found golf relatively late in life having been intrigued by the skill shown by an exhibition match at Lindrick between British captain Dai Rees and team-mate Fred Daly.
 When he was approached by the British PGA to see if would fund the forthcoming Ryder Cup he agreed to make a donation of £10,000.

 The Ryder Cup was saved.
 His one condition?
 That the match be held at his home course: Lindrick Golf Club.

 Today the club bears all the hallmarks of a Ryder Cup venue with a proud and significant history.
 From the ‘Welcome to Lindrick’ sign that is emblazoned with the Ryder Cup logo, to the majestic clubhouse with the memorabilia that adorns it.
 On the day we visit we’re greeted warmly by Luke Allen, Lindrick’s Assistant Professional and then by every member we encounter as we explore the beautiful clubhouse and practice areas.
-We eat lunch in the Ryder Cup room overlooking the iconic par-3 18th, a hole and that is listed as one of the 500 greatest in the world and one that Peter Alliss himself chose in his favourite 18 holes in all of golf.
+We eat lunch in the Ryder Cup room overlooking the iconic par-3 18th, a hole and that is listed as one of the 500 greatest in the world and one the late, great Peter Alliss himself chose in his favourite 18 holes in all of golf.

 The greens at Lindrick are particularly impressive: slick, subtle and smooth.
 It is easy to see why Charles Scatchcard, writing for Golf Illustrated on September 26, 1957, would write, “with its springy moorland fairways, cut through vast seas of golden gorse and limestone rock, Lindrick’s course ranks as one of the finest in the country.”